Space U Odyssey

 Illegal Substances

-Smoking or vaping by youth at any Scouting event will not be tolerated.
+Smoking or vaping by youth will not be tolerated.
 If a youth is caught smoking at camp, the youth’s parents or guardians will be contacted by phone and shall be required to pick the youth up from camp immediately.
 The consumption, possession, or use of alcohol, illegal drugs, or controlled substances at camp is not permitted.
 All local, state, and federal laws will be followed when a violation involving the above substances is reported.
 Violators will be asked to leave the camp immediately.

 Photographs